-The eight categories for 2017 cover a wide range of areas and activities that reflect SEAI's key focus areas.
+The nine categories for 2018 cover a wide range of areas and activities that reflect SEAI's key focus areas.

 What we are seeking from entries

 Winning entries will go well beyond the norms of sustainable energy best practice, excelling in some or all of these areas:

 - Achieving multiple tangible benefits

 - Achieving significant energy demand reduction or clean energy deployment

 - High levels of innovation

 - Strong potential for replication

 1. Large Business Energy Management - Sponsored by Gas Networks Ireland

 Aimed at organisations with an energy spend over €0.5 million that have embraced structured energy management and have taken steps to incorporate it into the day-to-day running of their business.
 Entrants should demonstrate successful motivation of decision makers and energy users to support effective energy efficiency initiatives.